airbytehq/airbyte/docs/connector-development/connector-builder-ui/authentication.md

 ### OAuth

-The OAuth authentication method implements authentication using an OAuth2.0 flow with a refresh token grant type.
+The OAuth authentication method implements authentication using an [OAuth2.0 flow with a refresh token grant type](https://oauth.net/2/grant-types/refresh-token/).

 In this scheme the OAuth endpoint of an API is called with a long-lived refresh token provided as part of the source configuration to obtain a short-lived access token that's used to make requests actually extracting records.
-If the access token expires, a new one is requested automatically.
+If the access token expires, the connection will automatically request a new one.

-It needs to be configured with the endpoint to call to obtain access tokens with the refresh token.
+The connector needs to be configured with the endpoint to call to obtain access tokens with the refresh token.
 OAuth client id/secret and the refresh token are provided via "Testing values" in the connector builder as well as part of the source configuration when configuring connections.

 Depending on how the refresh endpoint is implemented exactly, additional configuration might be necessary to specify how to request an access token with the right permissions (configuring OAuth scopes and grant type) and how to extract the access token and the expiry date out of the response (configuring expiry date format and property name as well as the access key property name):
 * Scopes - if not specified, no scopes are sent along with the refresh token request